 How to get there: Westport is a 3-hour drive from Dublin.
 You can also take the train or a bus from Dublin or from most anywhere else in Ireland.
 During my visit, we rented a car with Irish Car Rentals.

 Hotels in Wesport Ireland: Westport is a great base for visiting the West Coast of Ireland.
 I recommend the Westport Coast Hotel if you’d like to be near Clew Bay and Westport Plaza Hotel if you’d prefer to be in the city center.
 Both hotels include a wonderful breakfast.
 I suggest checking Hotels.com for the best Westport hotel rates.
 Plus, with Hotels.com you get a night free for every 10 hotel nights booked!
 I love this deal.

 Click here to check TripAdvisor for Westport hotel reviews.

-What to pack: The temperatures each season vary greatly, but even in summer it can be cold.
+What to pack for Ireland: The temperatures each season vary greatly, but even in summer, it can be cold.
 I visited in June and was very happy to have a light down jacket, warm socks (I love Ice Breaker), a waterproof outer layer and rain jacket, and some hiking boots (I love Keen).
-If you are visiting in Winter, you’ll want to bring heavy duty layers.
+If you are visiting in Westport, Ireland, in winter, you’ll want to bring heavy-duty layers.

 Best Things To Do in Westport, Ireland?

-Those are some of my favorite things to do in Westport, Ireland.
-If you go or if you’ve been, please let me know in the comments some of your favorite things to do in Westport.
+Those are some of my favorite things to do in Westport Mayo, Ireland.
+If you go, or if you’ve been, please let me know in the comments some of your favorite things to do in Westport.
 Don’t hesitate to comment with any questions if you’re planning a trip there.

 While we were invited guests of several of the above locations, this is a totally independent and honest review based on my experience.